solana-foundation/developer-content/content/courses/program-optimization/program-configuration.md

 ```

 And that's it!
 You've made the program a lot easier to work with moving forward.
-If you want to take a look at the final solution code you can find it on
+If you want to take a look at the final solution code, you can find it on
 the `solution` branch
 of [the same repository](https://github.com/Unboxed-Software/solana-admin-instructions/tree/solution).

-## Challenge
+# Challenge

-Now it's time for you to do some of this on your own.
-We mentioned being able to
+Now, it's time for you to do some of this on your own.
+We mentioned being able
-use the program's upgrade authority as the initial admin.
+to use the program's upgrade authority as the initial admin.
 Go ahead and update
 the lab's `initialize_program_config` so that only the upgrade authority can
 call it rather than having a hardcoded `ADMIN`.

-Note that the `anchor test` command, when run on a local network, starts a new
+Note that when run on a local network, the anchor test' command starts a new
 test validator using `solana-test-validator`.
 This test validator uses a
 non-upgradeable loader.
 The non-upgradeable loader makes it so the program's
 `program_data` account isn't initialized when the validator starts.
 You'll
-recall from the lesson that this account is how we access the upgrade authority
+remember from the lesson that this account is how we can access the upgrade
-from the program.
+authority from the program.

 To work around this, you can add a `deploy` function to the test file that runs
 the deploy command for the program with an upgradeable loader.
 To use it, run
-`anchor test --skip-deploy`, and call the `deploy` function within the test to
+`anchor test --skip-deploy` and call the `deploy` function within the test to
 run the deploy command after the test validator has started.

 ```typescript